UniNE-CHYN/mmappickle/doc/source/index.rst

 It supports any values, but it is only possible to memory map :class:`numpy.ndarray` and :class:`numpy.ma.MaskedArray` at present.

-It also supports concurrent access (i.e. you can pass a :class:`mmappickle.mmapdict` an argument which is called using the :mod:`multiprocessing` Python module).
+It also supports concurrent access (i.e. you can pass a :class:`mmappickle.mmapdict` as an argument which is called using the :mod:`multiprocessing` Python module).

 Getting help
 ============